17 February – 25 March, curated by Lou Klepac

 This year, 2012, marks the centenary of the birth of Russell Drysdale, one of the greatest Australian painters of the twentieth century.
 To celebrate this iconic Australian artist, the S.H.
-Ervin Gallery will be showing over 60 drawings in the upcoming exhibition Russell Drysdale: The Drawings, curated by Lou Klepac.
+Ervin Gallery will be showing over 60 drawings in the exhibition Russell Drysdale: The Drawings, curated by Lou Klepac.

 Coming into prominence during the 1940s amid the cultural and social changes precipitated by the Second World War, Drysdale initiated a new vision of the Australian landscape which replaced the pastoralism of the Heidelberg school.
 He transformed Australian painting, providing a penetrating view more in line with modern ideas and perceptions.
 Drysdale revealed the vastness, emptiness and dryness of the landscape and its effects on the people who survived in these sparse, arid conditions.

 Drawing was always vital to Drysdale and it was while he was in hospital, passing away time by drawing, that his talent was noticed.
 This led him to studying at George Bell’s school in Melbourne, laying the foundation for his future life as a painter.
 Drysdale is known for a series of highly imaginative and wonderful paintings such as The Drover’s Wife, The Cricketers, West Wyalong and many exceptional paintings of Aboriginal figures.
 He was a prolific draughtsman, for which drawing was the basis of all his work.

 Lou Klepac, exhibition curator and author of the book accompanying the exhibition Russell Drysdale: The Drawings is an authority on Drysdale and is also the author of the definitive book on the artist Russell Drysdale (third edition published by Murdoch Books in 2009).